 In its 2010 safety communication, the FDA stated, “The FDA is concerned that these retrievable IVC filters, intended for short-term placement, are not always removed once a patient’s risk for PE subsides.”
 The FDA went on to recommend the physicians that implanted the IVC filters remove them once there were no longer needed.

 Again, in its 2014 safety communication, the FDA restated and stressed the importance of removing the devices when they were no longer required.
 Yet, even with these safety warnings, many patients who no longer require the filters still have them implanted.

 Lawsuits have been filed against four medical device manufacturers because of their defective IVC filters.
 These manufacturers are:

 In September 2015, NBC reported on a year-long investigation into Bard’s IVC filters.
 It concluded the manufacturer continued to sell and market the device even after it became aware it caused serious injury and death.
 NBC uncovered at least 27 deaths and more than 300 injuries associated with Bard’s devices.

-In addition, one of Bard’s FDA regulatory specialists, Kay Fuller, quit the company after it refused to address her concerns about Recovery’s safety.
+In addition, internal reports show that the G2 filters were experiencing more failures than any other filter brand on the market from data the company collected through 2010.
+Furthermore, one of Bard’s FDA regulatory specialists, Kay Fuller, quit the company after it refused to address her concerns about Recovery’s safety.
 Fuller also accused Bard of forging her signature on an application to the FDA for a redesigned IVC filter she refused to endorse.